ECON 7221 - The Economics of Climate Change

-Course Code ECON 7221 Course The Economics of Climate Change Coordinating Unit School of Economics Term Winter Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive (over 2 weeks in Summer School, and over 3 weeks in Winter School) Available for Study Abroad and Exchange Y Assumed Knowledge Introductory Microeconomics & Macroeconomics Course Description The course provides an understanding of climate change issues, especially the economics of climate change.
+Course Code ECON 7221 Course The Economics of Climate Change Coordinating Unit Economics Term Winter Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive (over 2 weeks in Summer School, and over 3 weeks in Winter School) Available for Study Abroad and Exchange Y Assumed Knowledge Introductory Microeconomics & Macroeconomics Course Description The course provides an understanding of climate change issues, especially the economics of climate change.
 It provides the tools to assess the relative merits of various climate change policies that are increasingly being put forward by governments and other stakeholders.
 On completion of this course students should be able to describe and articulate some of the key issues relating to climate change and demonstrate a knowledge of what economics can offer to policies aimed at mitigating its effects.
 Students should understand the role of economic instruments in designing appropriate climate change policies, the role of the Kyoto Protocol and subsequent meetings, and the issues of climate change from developing country perspectives.

 Course Coordinator: Dr John Hatch

 The full timetable of all activities for this course can be accessed from Course Planner.